Erasmus+ traineeship grant

 You can also choose to combine your traineeship abroad with exchange studies within Erasmus+.

-Shorter period of traineeship spent abroad, combined with a virtual part
+Shorter traineeship abroad combined with a virtual component

-You can only receive a grant for the part spent physically abroad, not the virtual element.
+You can only receive a grant for the physical stay abroad, not for the virtual component.

 To be eligible to apply for an Erasmus+ traineeship grant, you must